Speed Hound Recovery Boots Review vs Normatec Compression Boots

 Speed Hound vs Normatec Compression Boots Review

-It has been a few years since I did my initial review on Normatec vs Air Relax and along the way I have continued to test new compression boots offerings.
+It has been a few years since I did my initial review on Hyperice Normatec 3 vs Air Relax and along the way I have continued to test new compression boot offerings.
 Speed Hound has been my favorite as of late.
-They offer an awesome device, with a super-slick user interface, and at very attractive price point of $695.
+They offer a world-class device, with a super-slick user interface at a very attractive price point of $649 using the RecoverFaster24 coupon code.

 Normatec head unit is slightly